Quantifying resilience for distribution system customers with SALEDI

 \section{Comparing SALEDI with alternatives}

-This section explains 1) why the logarithm in SALEDI and ALED is necessary by describing the high variability when the logarithm is removed, 2) compares SALEDI and ALED with SAIDI and CVAR, and 3) discusses how ALED describes the trend governing the largest blackouts that may not have yet occurred.
+This section 1) explains why the logarithm in SALEDI and ALED is necessary by describing the high variability when the logarithm is removed, 2) compares SALEDI and ALED with SAIDI and CVAR, and 3) discusses how ALED describes the trend governing the largest blackouts.